fakela/documentation/apis-overview/document-inputs.md

 ### Tips for Working With PDFs
 - **Use native pdf**: Native PDFs are easier to process and has a higher performance and accuracy rate than scanned PDF.
 - **Working with several pages**: Your PDF may contain several pages.
 In this scenario, you will receive both predictions at the page level and at the document level.
 See [JSON response scheme](https://developers.mindee.com/docs/prediction#json-responsep) documentation for more details.
-- **Using the cutPdf option**: cutPDF is available when using the SDK.
+- **Using the cutPdf option**: cutPDF is available when using the SDKs.
 This option is used when sending multi pages pdf of more than 5 pages.
 - **Limitations**: There is a maximum number of pages you can send, check the [Documentation page](https://developers.mindee.com/docs/platform-tour#api---documentation) of your selected API and see [Technical limitations](https://developers.mindee.com/docs/limitations) for more information.